mantidproject/mantid/dev-docs/source/Testing/Core/Core.rst

     ,Error handling in Python, "Get creative, e.g. run code without imports, wrong filepath in Manage User directories, indent errors.
 Are Error Messages Useful??"
     **Algorithms**
     ,Execution, "Check 5-10 algorithms"
-    ,Input Validation, "Input invalid values and see if a USEFUL :r:`*` tooltip appears or after executing there is a useful error"
+    ,Input Validation, "Input invalid values and see if a USEFUL `*` tooltip appears or after executing there is a useful error"
     ,Progress and Cancelling, "Show Algorithm Toolbox + run some algorithms.
 Is the Progress Reported helpfully, under Details do algorithms appear and does cancelling work? e.g. Pause"
     **Fitting**
     ,Normal, "Plot a spectrum, click 'Fit' Toolbar button.
 Add different functions, add ties. :ref:`02_complex_case`"